-This exercise is an incredibly effective way to work several muscles at once.
+This arm machine is an incredibly effective way to work several muscles at once.

 5. Seated Leg Press

-The leg press machine with back support offers a modified squat position, working your glutes, hamstrings, and quads without putting too much additional strain on your lower back and knees, says Arndt.
+For a leg machine at the gym, head toward the leg press machine.
+Thanks to its back support, it offers a modified squat position, working your glutes, hamstrings, and quads without putting too much additional strain on your lower back and knees, says Arndt.
 "You can modify your chair setting to determine how 'deep' of a press/squat you want to do, and modify your weight as needed," she says.